spm01/causal_inf/README.md

-This is the central of all my causal inference projects from 2023-2024.
+This is the central location of all my causal inference projects.
 Please feel free to peruse any of my results!